EGI-Federation/documentation/content/en/about/contributing/git/_index.md

 Some environments may provide you plugins helping with syntax or offering a preview, they are worth checking.

-Be sure to commit files with having been formated using [Prettier](https://prettier.io/) as documented in our [style guide](../style/).
+Be sure to commit files with having been formatted using [Prettier](https://prettier.io/) as documented in our [style guide](../style/).

 ## Commit changes